 Chicago, IL

-The Prince Charitable Trusts support a broad array of services to keep Chicago vibrant and enhance the quality of life for its citizens.
+The Prince Charitable Trusts support a broad array of services to keep Chicago vibrant and enhance the quality of life in its residents.
 Grants are awarded within the geographic boundaries of the City of Chicago.
 We also make a limited number of invitation-only grants to organizations that support the field of philanthropy or its areas of interest.

 Photo Credit: Michael Brosilow, Court Theatre